sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 #include <NewPing.h>
 ```

-Now define the pins that we connected above
+Now define the pins that we connected above. `const` just means to make this variable a constant and prevent future code from changing it.
 ```c
 const int sonarTrig = 9;
 const int sonarEcho = 10;